glasgowshipyard/principals-playoff/readme.md

 ## What It Does

-Principals Playoff helps you discover your core guiding principles through a familiar March Madness-style tournament.
+Principles Playoff helps you discover your core guiding principles through a familiar March Madness-style tournament.
 You'll face impossible choices, revealing what truly matters when you can't have everything.

 - **30 Core Principles** across 6 fundamental human drives
 - **Custom Principles** - add your own to any category